As we all know, Fierce Digital delivers fearless and powerful marketing strategies based on specialist and experienced insights.

-Fierce have very kindly tailored everything I do to my current university coursework.
+Fierce has very kindly tailored everything I do to my current university coursework.

 This allows me to gain a deeper understanding of the material as I go along and, in some cases, ahead of my course.

-I’ve been able to grasp the ins and outs of everything the company offer in the context of a variety of businesses with differing industries, audiences and goals.
+I’ve been able to grasp the ins and outs of everything the company has to offer in the context of a variety of businesses with differing industries, audiences and goals.